UniversalDependencies/UD_Tagabawa-GJA/README.md

 # Summary

-UD_Tagabawa_GJA is a collection of annotated Bagobo-Tagabawa sentences which are some translations of the Cebuano UD and DuBois's sample sentences from various book sources.
-It is currently under development.
+UD_Tagabawa_GJA is a collection of annotated Bagobo-Tagabawa sentences which are some translations of the Cebuano UD, DuBois's sample sentences from his publications, and Cooke and Marfa's article about Bagobo-Tagabawa verbs.
+The treebank is in further development with more planned sentences.

 # Introduction